skyfe79/swift-book/TSPL.docc/LanguageGuide/Initialization.md

 } else {
     print("Unable to initialize one unnamed product") }
-// Prints "Unable to initialize one unnamed product"
+// 출력: "Unable to initialize one unnamed product"
 ```

 <!--